Fremantle Stuff > People > George King

-George King (1813-1899) came to Fremantle as a C of E missionary in 1841, sent by the Society for the Propagation of the Gospel.
+George King (1813-1899) came to Fremantle as a Church of England missionary in 1841, sent by the Society for the Propagation of the Gospel.
 He built the first St John's Church in 1843, and conducted services.
 He was a strong advocate for Aboriginal people and set up a Native School.
 He left the colony for NSW in 1847.

 The Rev. George King, LL.D., the first Anglican minister in Fremantle, was appointed in 1841.
 He proved an earnest and enthusiastic worker, and for eight years ministered most zealously to the spiritual wants of both whites and aboriginals.
 With but meagre aid from the Government, Mr. King established schools for native children collected in the bush, and besides devoting his time and energies to that object, he conducted services as far afield as 50 miles south and 20 miles east of Fremantle.
 In 1849 failing health, caused by his arduous labours, compelled him to leave the colony, and upon his departure he was presented by the parishioners with a valedictory address couched in the most affectionate terms.